 Hungry for gold?
 Yes, indeed!
 Here’s how to make gold medal dog treats or cookies for people, if you’d prefer.
-Continuing our Olympic-inspired fun, this treat post shows you how to create your own edible gold medal dog treats using basic items you probably already have on hand in the kitchen.
+Continuing our Olympic-inspired fun from our DIY medal dog tug toys, this treat post shows you how to create edible gold medal dog treats using basic items you probably already have on hand in the kitchen.
 No special tools or stamps required.
 Pawfect!
-Here’s the details on how to make your own cute, simple, and fun DIY medal shaped treats for top dogs.
+Here’s how to make your own cute, simple, and fun DIY medal shaped treats for top dogs.

 Going for Gold!

 Any rolling dog treat (or human cookie) dough works for this DIY medal making method.
 You’ll get better impressions on a smooth cohesive dough that can take an impression cleanly.
 See our post on decorating homemade dog treats for more information and helpful tips.

 For gold medals, consider a recipe that uses something like turmeric, peanut butter, pumpkin, kumara, molasses, or other a natural golden ingredients for colour.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.
 The pictured treats were made using peanut butter and ground flax in a rice flour dough recipe.

 Safety first, furfriends!
 Although I did stage a few quick snaps with my ever obliging (and very obedient) taste tester and pro poser, Oli receiving and nipping his well-deserved medal from the ribbon used to stage the photos for this post, I strongly recommend presenting the treats without ribbons to your dogs for safety.
 And good manners.
 For human cookies, use your discretion based upon age and safety considerations.

 - Preheat the oven and mix the dough according to your chosen recipe.